Frequently Asked Questions

 A In most cases, the MPLC has set license fees based on the type and size of facility.
 However, if the facility and/or use falls outside of these categories, the fee will be based on the nature and size of the audience and anticipated frequency of showings.

-Q Does a preschool qualify for a “face-to-face” teaching exemption?
+Q Does a preschool qualify for an instructional exemption?

 A No. The educational exemption is narrowly defined and applies to only to educational establishments listed in Schedule 1 of the Copyright Ordinance.